 My plant-based product is heavily fortified – can you mask the off-notes?

 We have a wide range of flavors that mask off-notes in fortified products, knowing what the off-note is or what ingredient is causing it is helpful when choosing the right flavor solution.

 We can mask notes from bitter, metallic, and soapy to waxy or starchy and beyond, these off-notes sometimes present in a product due to ingredients like proteins, vitamins or minerals, caffeine, and starch.
 We also work on masking notes like green, nutty or beany tastes which can often be undesirable in plant-based products.
 We have a range of masking flavors but often we find our milk, cream, and butter flavors work very well for masking off-notes, and when used at lower levels only contribute to masking without leaving a dairy taste.
 We have found in other cases, for example in sweet applications, vanillas can work well for masking off-notes or we have seen our butterscotch flavors used to mask pea protein off-notes in high-protein plant-based truffles.

 How can I build base notes in my plant-based formulation?
 What are the benefits of building base notes?

 Building base notes contributes to a clean tasting product, sometimes this means by masking unwanted off-notes before adding flavors on top.
 An example of this is in plant-based cheeses, using a butter flavor to mask starchy notes and building a cheesy profile on top using a combination of flavors layered together in just the right way.
-Some products turn out best when building dairy base notes before adding other notes, such as sweet or cultured profiles.
+Some plant-based formulations turn out best when building dairy taste base notes before adding other notes, such as sweet or cultured profiles.

 Should I add flavors before or after the fermentation cycle in my plant-based yogurt or cream cheese?